fvidalf/ipre-debate-agentes-back/API_DOCUMENTATION.md

 Config snapshots provide access to historical versions of configs, preserving the complete state (parameters + agents) at each version.
 This enables viewing and "collapsing" past config versions into new editable configs.

-#### `GET /config-snapshots/{config_id}/versions/{version_number}`
+#### `GET /config-versions/{config_id}/versions/{version_number}`

-Retrieves a specific config snapshot by config ID and version number.
+Retrieves a specific config version by config ID and version number.
 Returns the complete config state as it existed at that version, including all agents and their configurations.

 **Path Parameters:**
 - `config_id` (string): UUID of the config